PawseySC/vScheduler/README.md

     /usr/bin/python3 /etc/profile.d/vis_client_logout.py
     ```

-    > **NOTE**: above works only for ssh; adjust releavant files for other protocols i.e. RDP, VNC depending on the installed desktop manager on Clients.
+    > **NOTE**: above works only for ssh; adjust releavant files for other protocols i.e. RDP, VNC, depending on the installed desktop manager on Clients.

 3. Arrange admin access for Management Instance on each destination Client node:
     ```